catalyst-cloud/catalystcloud-docs/source/sdks-and-toolkits/linux-mac-cli.rst

 * When prompted for a password, enter the password of the user who downloaded the file.
 Note that your password is not displayed on the screen as you type it in.

+  * If you have MFA enabled on your account, this is also where you input your code.
+If you do not have MFA enabled then simply hit ``ENTER``

   .. warning::